-Click on the dates below to read items from local newspapers, principally the Rothwell Times which was published weekly on a Friday from 1873.
-For some years items about Oulton and Woodlesford have been transcribed and for a few selected years there is a pdf copy of a full year of the paper, although some dates may be missing.
-A full set of the Rothwell Times on microfilm (apart from 1879 and 1886) is available in the local studies section of the Leeds Central Library.
+Click on the link below to read items from the Rothwell Times which was published weekly on a Friday from 1873.
+A full set of the Rothwell Times on microfilm (apart from 1879 and 1886) is also available in the local studies section of the Leeds Central Library.

 Initially the Rothwell Times was printed at Swinegate in Leeds by William Askey.
 At first there was only one page of local news but as the paper grew each edition usually consisted of 8 pages and in the early 1880s, after the installation of a steam driven press, the printing moved to Rothwell.